boozt-platform/lefthook/hooks/terraform/README.md

 ## Features

+### Terraform Docs

+We use [terraform-docs](https://terraform-docs.io/) to generate documentation of Terraform projects.
+However project must have [`.terraform-docs.yml`](https://terraform-docs.io/user-guide/configuration/) configuration file in your root folder of your project.

 ### Pre-commit Hook

-The pre-commit hook will run `terraform fmt` and `terraform validate` to ensure your Terraform code is properly formatted and valid before committing.
+The pre-commit hook will run `terraform fmt`, `terraform validate` and `terraform-docs markdown` to ensure your Terraform code is properly formatted, valid and documented before committing.

 ### Pre-push Hook